 This can include paper, cardboard boxes, and chew toys from the store.
 Whatever you choose, just make sure it is safe for them and that there is no risk of your gerbil possibly choking.

-4. Exercise wheels
+4. Provide a Exercise Wheel

 Exercise wheels are a great distraction/game for your gerbil to do.
 They will love it, and exercise will help them let loose any extra energy.